ByteDance

 Get Started FreeKling

 Kling 3.0 is the best model on Martini for animating images that contain people.
 Its Pro tier generates the most natural facial expressions, body movement, and hair physics of any image-to-video model.
-Standard tier costs 19 credits/second (95 credits for a 5-second clip), while Pro costs 25 credits/second (125 credits for 5 seconds).
-The price gap is modest, but the quality gap on human faces is dramatic — Pro handles the micro-expressions (blinking rhythm, mouth corners lifting, subtle head tilts) that make the difference between "obviously AI" and "wait, is that real?"
+Two tiers are available: Standard for fast iteration and Pro for delivery-grade output.
+The quality gap on human faces is dramatic — Pro handles the micro-expressions (blinking rhythm, mouth corners lifting, subtle head tilts) that make the difference between "obviously AI" and "wait, is that real?"
 For landscapes and objects without people, Standard is perfectly sufficient.

 View guideLuma

 Luma Ray 2 is the specialist for camera-driven image animation on Martini.
 While Kling 3.0 excels at moving subjects (people, objects), Ray 2 excels at moving the camera — producing smooth dollies, orbits, zooms, and pans that feel like a real cinematographer's work rather than digital effects.
 It also adds a distinctive filmic quality (natural grain, cinematic color grading) that other models don't replicate.
-Ray 2 uses a resolution-based pricing model: 540p at 120 credits per 5-second clip, 720p at 190 credits, and 1080p at 320 credits.
-The budget option, Ray Flash 2, generates at 540p for 75 credits per 5-second clip — roughly 40% cheaper for testing camera angles before committing to a high-resolution final render.
+Ray 2 offers three resolution tiers (540p, 720p, 1080p) for 5-second clips, with output detail and render time scaling up at each step.
+The lighter Ray Flash 2 variant generates at 540p faster than full Ray 2 — useful for testing camera angles before committing to a high-resolution final render.

 View guide